 What are non-skippable video ads?

 The non-skippable video ad is an ad format that may appear pre-, mid-, or post-roll while viewing partner content.
-As of January 2018, these ads on desktop and mobile devices can be up to 15-20 seconds long (depending on where the viewer is based).
+As of January 2018, these ads on computer and mobile devices can be up to 15-20 seconds long (depending on where the viewer is based).
 Viewers must watch the ad before they can watch the selected video.
-A smaller, 300 x 60-pixel ad may also be shown next to YouTube videos that show non-skippable video ads on desktop.
+A smaller, 300 x 60-pixel ad may also be shown next to YouTube videos that show non-skippable video ads on computer.

 Video ads are sold on a CPM basis, and may generate higher CPMs than other ad formats on YouTube.

 We use a range of signals to find the best time to serve a video ad.
 This range of signals includes content type and how a user discovered the video.
 When we don't have a supply of non-skippable video ads to show against your content, we'll use other ad formats.

 We're working to make sure we show the right ad to the right user at the right time.
 We use different signals to figure out the best time to show users a non-skippable video ad.
 We'll show other ad formats when our system finds that they would make for a better user experience.

 How are non-skippable in-stream ads different than TrueView in-stream ads?

 If a non-skippable video ad appears before a video, the viewer must watch the ad in full before the video will play.
 With TrueView in-stream ads, viewers can watch the ad in full or skip the ad after viewing it for 5 seconds.